How can you monitor vibrations from a remote location?

 Evolving Technology

 Fortunately, technological advancements have certainly not stood still in the world of vibration monitoring.
-The heavy and technically limited measuring equipment of the past has been replaced over the years by increasingly compact, user-friendly and advanced measuring and data processing equipment.
+The heavy and technically limited measuring equipment of the past has been replaced over the years by increasingly compact, user-friendly, and advanced measuring and data processing equipment.

 The arrival of fully integrated measurement solutions, such as the Omnidots solution, has been another step in the right direction.
 With an integrated solution, you have a system where the vibration monitor and the platform 'understand' each other perfectly.
-The most important advantage: you can transmit, process and analyze measurement data more quickly.
+The most important advantage: you can transmit, process, and analyze measurement data more quickly.

 How do you perform remote vibration measurement?

-You can then configure the vibration monitor remotely via your desktop, laptop, smartphone or tablet.
+You can then configure the vibration monitor remotely via your desktop, laptop, smartphone, or tablet.
 The SWARM then automatically sends measurement data to the Honeycomb web platform.
 You can customize how often the SWARM refreshes the data.
-This can vary from receiving data once a day, to every hour or even every second.
+This can vary from receiving data once a day to every hour or even every second.

 The advantages of remote vibration monitoring

-Remote measuring saves you a lot of time, effort and fuel.
-You no longer have to go to the construction site to read out measurement data or to retrieve SD cards.
+Remote measuring saves you a lot of time, effort, and fuel.
+You no longer have to go to the construction site to read out measurement data or retrieve SD cards.
 Two visits to the measurement site are plenty enough: one to install the vibration meter and a trip to pick up the device at the end of the measurement project.

 In addition, the remote measurement with Omnidots is not bound to a maximum distance.
-With Honeycomb you can also access your most recent measurement data from another country on any device from the other side of the country or abroad.
+With Honeycomb, you can also access your most recent measurement data from another country on any device from the other side of the country or abroad.

 Want to know more?